dynatrace-oss-contrib/sdk-go/samples/http/otel-sender-receiver/README.md

 ![client > server > external service](./request-flow.png "Sample app request flow")

-Both apps are configured to send the spans to a locally running [Jaeger](https://www.jaegertracing.io/).
+Both apps are configured to send the spans to a locally running [Jaeger](https://www.jaegertracing.io/) instance.
 See instructions below on how to run everything.

 ## Requirements to run